Generic Name: tazarotene topical (ta ZAR oh teen)

 How should I use Fabior?

-Wash your hands before and after using Fabior foam, unless you are using the medication to treat the skin on your hands.
+Wash your hands before and after using Fabior, unless you are using this medicine to treat the skin on your hands.

 Women who use Fabior should start the medication during a menstrual period.